-But yet, if you come from a poor ‘working class’ estate in Britain, and you’re classified as ‘white’ but you’re unemployed and uneducated, what ‘privilege’ are people talking about when they ascribe to you an ‘identity’ that offers you nothing by way of social or material ‘perks’?
+But yet, if you come from a poor ‘working class’ estate in Britain, and you’re classified as ‘white’ but you’re unemployed and uneducated (NEET; not in education, employment or training), what ‘privilege’ are people talking about when they ascribe to you an ‘identity’ that offers you nothing by way of social or material ‘perks’?

 This is what I mean by illusory identities.
-Norms you take for grated can be a lot more complicated than your common sense observations.
+Norms you take for granted can be a lot more complicated in the real world.

 Many Pakistanis have an inferiority complex.

 But, so do many people around the world even if they want to nudge themselves above ‘others’ in this imaginary pecking order.
 We can however free ourselves from our imposed insecurities, whilst disempowering the people who like to claim ‘us’ as ‘them’ because of their own inferiority complexes to ‘bolster’ their own self-‘image’.
 It will take more time to change attitudes built on prejudice and self-insecurities, but let the individuals insisting on their illusory ‘identities’ become a parody of themselves.

 Let’s educate ourselves first, then remind others of their ‘self-effacing ways’.

 Charity begins at home.

 For one thing, self-hatred is a disease that affects a lot of people across the world.
 People do not fit neatly into boxes and categories though.
 There is merely one human species which we commonly call the human ‘race’ somewhat sloppily, but we are all part of this ‘human family’, having descended from the same distant ancestors.

 Why some ‘nationalities’ are more celebrated than others is about power-dynamics and not some inherent ‘greatness’.
 Such attitudes have a very recent history.
 When we try to periodise this history, we’re talking about European colonialism.
 The ideas of ‘race’ belong to a period of European colonialism.